MVP Baseball 2005: Soundtrack

 The soundtrack for MVP Baseball 2005 includes nine songs, all by different artists.
+"We Got the Noise" by Donots is used as the intro music.
 The game was the first release for four of these songs, from artists ...And You Will Know Us by the Trail of Dead, The Bravery, Hot Hot Heat, and Louis XIV.
 The soundtrack is widely held as one of the best in-game soundtracks of the 2000s.

 Reception

 Critical response

-The game received "generally favorable reviews" on all plaforms except the PSP version, which received "average" reviews, according to the review aggregation website Metacritic.
+The game received "generally favorable reviews" on all platforms except the PSP version, which received "average" reviews, according to the review aggregation website Metacritic.
 In Japan, where the PlayStation 2 version was ported for release on July 7, 2005, Famitsu gave it a score of one nine, two eights, and one seven for a total of 32 out of 40.
 GamePro said that the PlayStation 2 and Xbox versions "[retain] the Gold Glove for controls, but the competition has made up ground."
 (Note: GamePro gave the PlayStation 2 and Xbox versions each three 4/5 scores for graphics, sound, and fun factor, and 4.5/5 for control.)

 GameZone gave the PlayStation 2 and Xbox versions each a score of 9.3 out of 10, with Angelina Sandoval calling the former console version "the most solid and wonderfully addictive ballgame on the PS2.
 With various improvements and some very neat additions to the game, there's just no denying the fact that this is the closest to baseball gaming heaven we'll come this year"; and Eduardo Zacarias saying of the latter console version, "With great modes, gorgeous graphics and near perfect controls this one will no doubt be the franchise we turn to when we want a baseball game true to the sport itself."
 Natalie Romano gave the GameCube version 9.2 out of 10, calling it "the deepest, most impressive ballgame that's just too addictive."
 Michael Lafferty gave the PC version nine out of ten, saying, "You can learn to read pitches, fine-tune the single-player controls to give you more room for error or tighten them up to make each pitch a challenge."
 Romano later gave the PSP version 8.3 out of 10, saying that it "might not feel like the complete package the console version offers, but it's still one of the most genuinely enjoyable and solid ballgames on the PSP."
 Computer Games Magazine gave the PC version three-and-a-half stars out of five, saying, "While the AI is good on the field, it's terrible in the front office."